 When the bankruptcy case is completed, all debts that existed prior to the time you filed your bankruptcy case are discharged with the exception of those debts determined to be nondischargeable.

-- Think carefully before entering in compromise with the government, especially if
+- Think carefully before entering in compromise with the government.

 - Time the bankruptcy for after the three-year and 240-day periods have expired but before the IRS files a Notice of Federal Tax Lien against you.